missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ![Gmail login screen which has 1 field: "Email or phone".](./assets/stop-using-material-design-text-fields/gmail-login.png)

-But if you look at the settings page for Gmail, it follows a much more conventional form design.
-And thank goodness because it's a pain to fill out a long form containing a variety of Material Design fields with different states and content.
+The settings page for Gmail, though, follows a much more conventional form design.
+And thank goodness because it would be such pain to fill out a long form containing a mix of blank and filled Material Design fields.

 Here is just a small section of Gmail's settings form, which configures a vacation responder message.
 The form UI here is much more conventional, with bold, persistent labels and clearly outlined text inputs.
-So it seems that even Google doesn't find it appropriate to use Material Design form fields for every situation.
+So it seems that even Google doesn't find it appropriate to use their Material Design form fields for every situation.

 ![Gmail's vacation responder settings area.
 There are several fields.
 Some are prefilled.](./assets/stop-using-material-design-text-fields/gmail-vacation-responder.png)